|Responsible Division:||Finance and Administration|

 • Property Custodian - The department Property Custodian is the individual designated by the Vice President, Dean or Director who has been assigned the responsibility for the identification of University property and the maintenance of the department's property records.
 The assignment of this responsibility does not relieve the Vice President, Dean or Director from accountability for property assigned to his or her area.

-• Inventory Taker - The department Inventory Taker is an individual designated by the Vice President, Dean or Director who has been assigned the responsibility for the inventory of property.
+• Inventory Taker - For certain departments that perform their own inventory, the department Inventory Taker is an individual designated by the Vice President, Dean or Director who has been assigned the responsibility for the inventory of property.
 To help maintain adequate internal controls, this person should not be the Property Custodian or the department Property Manager.
-In small personnel-limited departments, the Property Custodian may inventory the property; a memorandum should be included with the final inventory statement explaining the circumstances.

 The role of the Property Survey Board is to examine and approve the disposition of capital assets.
-The Board has delegated approval for the disposition of capital assets, with a cost of less than $100,000, to the Accounting & Property Services supervisor.
+The Board has delegated approval for the disposition of capital assets, with a cost of less than $100,000, to the APS department.

 4. Sponsored Research Administration (SRA) Post-Award Office